 These landfills are lined with clay, HDPE, or other non-porous materials to prevent the waste from leaching into the ground.
 Wind dispersal controls, leak protection systems, and a double liner are additional protections so that humans and the environment come into contact with as little of the waste as possible.

 Human health is generally not impacted by hazardous waste landfills.
 However, it is possible for people near the landfill to be harmed if there is a leak.

 #3: Ocean dumping

 For the avoidance of groundwater contamination, deep-sea depositing is sometimes used.
-It is necessary to treat hazardous waste before ocean dumping to minimize the impact on marine life.
+It is necessary to treat hazardous waste before disposal of hazardous materials as ocean dumping has a major impact on marine life.
 This treatment is important to human health, too, since the waste can make its way to humans when they consume seafood.
 Some environmental agencies ban this practice, but it is allowed by the EPA if you have a permit and strictly follow its guidelines.
 (The US Army Corps of Engineers handles all dredged material permits, while the EPA processes the remainder.)

 Regarding sustainability, treatment is critically important.
 Radioactive waste, industrial waste, and sludge all cause considerable ocean pollution.
 Mercury and cadmium, toxic heavy metals, are within about 10 percent of dredged material.

 A federal analysis revealed that 1.5 tons of hazardous waste were managed through recycling in 2017.
 Recycling is preferable to hazardous material disposal for numerous reasons.
 It results in economic benefits, decreases our raw material reliance nationally, conserves natural resources, prevents pollution, and cuts energy use.